9 Intro to Linux Administration

 was formally added to the base R language in R 4.1 in 2021.

-There are a few operators that write the output of the left hand side into a file.
+A few operators write the output of the left-hand side into a file.

 The >